dmidlo/histdata.com-tools/docs/reconstruction-persistence-contracts.md

 `SyntheticEventV1`.
 The 521-column analytical frame, candidate surfaces, individual rejected rows, and broker-render workspaces remain ephemeral.

+The compact source manifest also retains the catalog-bound `experiment_id`.
+This is the same identity carried by the execution plan; it binds the committed product back to the exact HistData selection, roles, split/leakage policy, evidence, configuration, gates, and implementation without embedding the experiment or source rows in the product manifest.

 ## Transaction and layout

 One all-symbol synchronization unit is one atomic transaction.
 Its layout is: